moustaki/motools/README.md

 ------------
 This project holds Music Ontology tools and specifications, available from http://musicontology.com.

-The Music Ontology aims is a vocabulary for describing structured music-related data on the Web.
+The Music Ontology is a vocabulary for describing structured music-related data on the Web.

 Sub-projects
 -----------